Glass Table Top Replacement? 5 Points To Ponder When Replacing Glass Table Tops

 Dinettes, dining room tables, coffee tables, patio tables, end tables, and sofa tables are frequent fixtures with glass tops installed.
 With its sleek appearance and easy to clean nature, it is no wonder glass table tops are so popular.

 Regardless of shape or size, as long as you get the dimensions right and select the proper type of glass, your furniture can quickly be restored.
 Here are five key concepts to consider when you have to replace a glass table top:

 #1.
 Shape: Even a strange, custom shape can be re-created.
-Although squares, rectangles, ovals and rounds are the most common geometric shapes for glass, it is easy to replicate any unique pattern.
+Although squares, rectangles, ovals, and round glass table tops are the most common geometric shapes, it is easy to replicate any unique pattern.
 You may even decide to opt for a new shape rather than restore a table top to its original shape.
 A rectangle can be given scalloped edges and rounded corners.
 A square can become a round shape.

 Some glass table tops rest upon another surface as a protective feature.
-However, many glass table tops are suspended surfaces with the table’s framework and pane thickness the only thing supporting the glass.
-Trying to save money by choosing an inadequate thickness can result in catastrophe.
-A professional glassmaker can help you determine the thickness you need for your glass table top project, and discuss any extra custom edgework touches such as beveled edges, round edges, flat polish edges, pencil polish edges, and more.
+However, many glass table tops are suspended surfaces with the table’s framework and pane thickness being the only thing supporting the glass.
+Trying to save money by choosing an inadequate glass thickness can result in catastrophe.
+A professional glassmaker can help you determine the measurement of thick glass you need for your glass table top project, and discuss any extra custom edgework touches such as beveled edges, round edges, flat polish edges, pencil polish edges, and more.

 #3.
 Ceramic: People often don’t think of ceramic as glass, but it is – although it may be better to call it a type of glass, as there are distinct differences.

 A skilled glassmaker can substitute colorful ceramics as a glass option in some projects.
-Ceramic has a higher melting point which might make it a better choice to use as a table top surface that will frequently have hot objects set upon it.
-For example, a dining table with ceramic tile inserts can receive hot containers of food without the need of protective trivets.
+Ceramic has a higher melting point, which might make it a better choice to use as a table top surface that will frequently have high-temperature objects set upon it.
+For example, a dining table with ceramic tile inserts can receive hot containers of food without the need for protective trivets.

 #4.
 Mirrored Glass: This glass type, which is usually low-iron glass, is for much more than vanity.